 What's the best way to place an order?

 The easiest way is by visiting my online galleries and choosing an image and then a style or you can visit me at an art fair that I'm participating in.

 What exactly is an Artist Proof (AP)?
 Do you offer sample prints of something I'm interested in?

 Since each image has it's own unique number (1-46), an Artist Proof (AP) constitutes no more than nine percent of the 46 total prints and are reserved for my personal use as gifts, samples and charitable contributions.
 They are numbered A/P (? of 4) just beneath the image.
 So essentially, Artist Proof's are the first four printed images of any image and limited to 46 total.

 There's only a total of four AP's available for each published image.
 So when they're gone, they're gone.
 This 5" x 7" image is printed on the same high quality fine art paper that's used with all of my work.
 Just below the printed A/P number, there's also a faint printed signature. .
 They're available and have a $8.00 charge to help cover packaging and cost related to shipping.
-Click HERE to see samples and use this FORM to request an artist proof.
+Use this FORM to request an artist proof.

 How are you pronouncing Lightscap3s?